MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 - **Reset your Microsoft Edge sync data in the cloud manually**.
 We are introducing a way to reset your Microsoft Edge sync data from within the product.
 This ensures that your data is cleared from Microsoft services, as well as resolving certain product issues that previously required a support ticket.

 - **Intelligent enablement of Single sign-on (SSO) for all Windows Azure Active Directory (Azure AD) accounts for users with a single non-Azure AD Microsoft Edge profile**.
 Automatically turn this setting on for users that might benefit the most from this feature.
 If a user has only one Microsoft Edge profile (and it’s not Azure AD or Kids Mode), the setting will be automatically turned on when Microsoft Edge launches.
-If a user has only one non-Azure AD profile along with one Kids Mode profile, the non-Azure AD profile will have this setting turned on automatically as well.
 This auto-toggle will also automatically turn off if a user later chooses to sign into a different Microsoft Edge profile with an Azure AD account.
 Users can manually update their preferences for this feature in **Settings > Profiles >Profile Preferences > Allow single sign-on for work or school sites using this profile**.

 - **Improvements to text selection experience within PDF documents**.
 Users will begin to get a smoother and more consistent text selection experience across PDF documents opened in Microsoft Edge starting with version 89.